RECAPEM

 • In patients who are breathing spontaneously, several compensatory mechanisms likely prevent hemodynamic compromise during progressive pneumothorax volumes, including increasing respiratory rates and tidal volumes and increasingly negative contralateral chest excursions.

-• These compensatory mechanism can maintain arterial blood pressure during tension pneumothorax through:
+• These compensatory mechanisms can maintain arterial blood pressure during tension pneumothorax through:

 • Incomplete transmission of pneumothorax-related pressure to the mediastinum and contralateral hemithorax, and